 - Graduate students whose graduate (program of study) GPA falls below 3.0 (prerequisite and skill courses are exempted) will not be allowed to graduate and may be dismissed from their graduate programs.
 Students whose course scores and assessments result in final grades below a B should consult with their committee chair.
-No D credit may apply toward a graduate degree. - Registering for classes not listed on the study list may be done only with the approval of the committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies and Procedures (https://gradstudies.byu.edu/faculty-and-staff>Graduate Studies Policy Handbook, Chapter 7)) for all other credit hour requirements.
+No D credit may apply toward a graduate degree. - Registering for classes not listed on the study list may be done only with the approval of the committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies Handbook, Chapter 7, for all other credit hour requirements (Graduate Studies>Faculty and Staff>Policy Handbook).